MarkoMuc/nolink-func-c/notes/part2.md

 ## Handling relocations

 Our function `add10` can be implemented by applying `add5` two times.
-Our new `.obj` file will be as follows
+Our new `.o` file will be as follows

 ```C
   ...